AlixCozmo/SCTime-for-Kiwi-IRC/README.md

 This extension injects sctime in messages, It won't work on the regular Kiwi IRC without modifying the manifest file first and changing the URL.
+After doing that however it does work :)

 Please note that this extension currently uses ManifestV2 and not V3.